ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 Please note that these preferred gateways are set per-contract, not per-project.

-## Working With Exeternal Asset Dependencies In Your Project Script
+## Working With External Asset Dependencies In Your Project Script

 When you request the live view for a given token of a project, the `hash` and `tokenId` of the token are provided in the `tokenData` object and the Art Blocks Generator injects this into the served HTML live view.
 This `tokenData` object has now been extended with the following external asset dependency related data, if it is available: